dtsukiyama/muri/README.md

 This package is based on the Muri repository which contains the Chainer implementation of waifu2x: [[2]](https://github.com/nagadomi/waifu2x); ala Tsurumeso[[1]] https://github.com/tsurumeso/waifu2x-chainer

 Much of the credit should go to Tsurumeso and Nagadomi.
 However I just wanted to implement these models as a python module.
-I originally wanted to call this package 'Muda' (無駄), which means useless of a waste of time in Japanese.
+I originally wanted to call this package 'Muda' (無駄), which means useless or a waste of time in Japanese.
 Amazingly there is a package called 'Muda.'
 I ultimately settled for 'Muri,' which means impossible.

 This all started from reading Gwern's write up on [StyleGAN](https://www.gwern.net/Faces).
 And I was getting stuck on scaling up anime images.